 Concept of materiality

-Lacto Japan aims to grow sustainably with society through its business activities.
+Lacto Japan Group aims to grow sustainably with society through its business activities.
 In this context, we examined management issues that should be prioritized by taking advantage of the Group's strengths and characteristics, and established six materialities as issues of particular importance based on our management philosophy.

 In order to realize our management philosophy (Purpose) of "Bringing health and happiness to people by connecting the world through food," it is important to continue to provide a stable supply of food ingredients that contribute to nourishment and health.
 Therefore, we clarified issues from three perspectives: "supply chain," which connects our global suppliers to customers in Japan and Asia; "global environment and community," which also includes the dairy and livestock farming industries, the starting point for procurement of ingredients; and "management foundation.”